oVitorio-ac/PyLoremGen/README.md

 ## 💻 About the project

-The Lorem Ipsum Generator is a Python library that allows you to generate Lorem Ipsum text easily.
+The `pyloremgen` library is a Python package designed to easily generate Lorem Ipsum text and create PDFs with Lorem Ipsum content.
 Lorem Ipsum is placeholder text commonly used in the printing and typesetting industry.

 ## ⚙️ Features